anjenkins1/startup/README.md

   - **Calls to third party endpoints** - About page makes calls to get a new biology image from unsplash
   - **Backend service endpoints** - Placeholders for reaction saves on the server.
 Endpoints for making reactions.
   - **Frontend calls service endpoints** - Placeholders for reaction saves on the server.
 Endpoints for making reactions.

+## DB/Login deliverable
+### For this deliverable I associate reactions with the logged in user.
+I stored the reactions in the database.

+  - **MongoDB Atlas database created** - done!
+  - **Stores data in MongoDB** - done!
+  - **User registration** - Creates a new account in the database.
+  - **existing user** - Stores the reactions under the same user if the user already exists.
+  - **Use MongoDB to store credentials** - Stores both user and their reactions.
+  - **Restricts functionality** - You cannot make any reactions until you've logged in or created an account